alexei-sintotski/dart-borg/README.md

 Alternatively, path to Flutter SDK can be set with the environment variable `FLUTTER_ROOT`.
 Usage of `fluttersdk` in `borg` command line is not required in this case.

+# Command: borg boot

+Executes `pub get` / `flutter packages get` for multiple packages in a repository.

+Packages to bootstrap can be specified as arguments.
+If no arguments supplied, the command bootstraps all scanned packages.
+The command uses `flutter packages get` if path to the root of Flutter SDK is specified,`pub get` is used otherwise.

 # Configuration file: borg.yaml